-War medals from the Boer and First World Wars are now over 100 years old and for many years ignored, given to kids to play with, swapped or sold off as seemingly unimportant trinkets.
-As families died out, veterans of the first and second world wars died, and families fractured medals regularly turned up in second hand shops at markets, school white elephant stalls, in the hands of children.
-The availability of medals and relative low cost attracted collectors and traders alike who recognised the value potential of named war service medals and began snapping them up for profit.
-By amassing the available medals and sitting on these long enough, the medals would appreciate quickly as they became scarce.
-Scarcity meant collectors seeking particular medals to complete a group issued to a man or woman, meant a much higher price would need to be paid to acquire it from an owner.
-For many, medal collecting has become their superannuation plan to be sold off at an appropriate time.
-This of course also means the opportunity for families to find an ancestors missing medals is now severely limited.
+War medals from the Boer and First World Wars are now well over 100 years old and for many years were ignored, given to kids to play with, swapped or sold off as seemingly unimportant trinkets.
+As families died out, veterans of the first and second world wars died, and families fractured for any number of reasons, medals regularly turned up in second-hand shops, at markets, school white elephant stalls, in the hands of children.
+The availability of medals and their relative low cost attracted collectors and traders alike who recognised the value potential of named war service medals and so began snapping them up for profit.
+By amassing medals and holding them for long enough, medals appreciate more quickly as they became harder to get.
+Scarcity meant collectors seeking named medals to complete a ‘broken’ group (medals missing from those awarded) meant an inflated price above the market rate could be wanted in order to buy them back.
+For many, medal collecting has become their superannuation plan, to be sold off at a time of the owner’s choosing.
+This of course also means the opportunity for families to find their veteran ancestor’s missing medals can be severely limited.

-With the public’s general awareness of the increased value of war medals, we now see both named (WW1) and unnamed (WW2) medals, as well as associated ephemera, targeted by opportunist thieves and house burglars, as well as a number who steal to order.
-It is the sad reality of medals that have not been valued by families or not adequately safeguarded.
-Finding any lost or missing medal is now very much a matter of luck, or could be down to a call from MRNZ if you have registered your lost/missing/stolen medals with us.
+With the public’s general awareness of the increased value of military medals, we now see both named (WW1) and unnamed (WW2) medals, as well as associated ephemera, targeted by opportunist thieves and burglars, as well as a number who will ‘steal to order.’
+It is a sad reality that many family medals have not been treated as valued taonga or safeguarded in perpetuity for future family generations.
+Finding a lost or missing medal is now very much a matter of luck.

-Whether accidentally misplaced or permanently lost, abandoned (deliberately thrown away or dumped), sold or gifted to someone, the chances of recovering medals once they have left a family’s custody, is remote.
-If your missing medals include a state order (e. g.
-Q.S.O., MBE etc), a gallantry or meritorious service decoration, or some other rarity, the chances of recovery are even less than for war service medals.
-Worse still, if the medals were un-named (like WW2 medals) you have no chance of getting the originals back.
-Without a name, even if medals are found, you still have to prove your link of ownership.
-I cannot stress enough know where your family medals are at all times, and to make sure they are secure when not being worn.
+Whether accidentally misplaced or permanently lost, abandoned (deliberately disposed of), sold or gifted to someone, the chances of recovering medals once they have left a family’s custody is remote.
+If your missing medals include a state order (e.g. Q.S.M., MBE etc), a gallantry or meritorious service decoration or some other rarity, the chances of recovery are even less than for war service medals.
+Worse still, if the medals were not named (such as the WW2 campaign and service medals) you have no chance of getting the originals back.
+Without a name, even if medals that might be yours are found, you may still have to prove ownership, particularly for Police.
+I cannot stress enough – know where your family medals are at all times and ensure they are out of sight and secured when not being worn.

 The Internet provides a vast array of information that can help you research your ancestors military and war service and the medals they were awarded.
 A combination of free internet information and websites, government department information and resources, and commercial (Pay Per View) research tools provide plenty of options to assist a researcher.